julelang/manual/src/std/encoding-json.md

 ```jule
 fn Encode[T](t: T)!: []byte
 ```
-Implements encoding of JSON as defined in RFC 7159.
+Implements encoding of JSON as defined in RFC 7159\.

-The algorithm is optimized for efficiency, performance and minimum runtime.
-Uses generics and Jule&#39;s comptime.
-Type analysis guaranteed to be completed at compile-time.
-Also this function is no-overhead guaranteed.
-So just implements plain encoding algorithm without unnecessary algorithms such as indentation handling.
+The algorithm is optimized for efficiency, performance and minimum runtime\.
+Uses generics and Jule&#39;s comptime\.
+Type analysis guaranteed to be completed at compile\-time\.
+Also this function is no\-overhead guaranteed\.
+So just implements plain encoding algorithm without unnecessary algorithms such as indentation handling\.

-Implementation supports only Jule types, excluding binded types.
+Implementation supports only Jule types, excluding binded types\.

 Encoding details:<br>
 ```